 One way to do this is to give your documents and files a spring clean - move them manually every month or few weeks.
 As items stop being urgent contributors to current tasks, move them into the relevant files and folders.

-Another way is to use Declutter, a robust yet simple tool with an easy-to-use responsive interface.
+Another way is to use Spotless, a simple tool to create automated rules to organize and manage your files.
 Specially created to enhance Mac using experience, it will keep the stuff on your computer in order.
-Spotless is another way to keep your files organized like magic, making it easier to keep more organized.
+Make your own rules to organize your files and folders, schedule automated tasks, and the app will take care of any mess on your desktop like magic.

 #7: Store your high-resolution photos in the Cloud